Jeremyfishb/Jeremy-coral/analysis/Readme.md

 The generated text files can be found [here](https://github.com/Jeremyfishb/Jeremy-coral/tree/master/analysis/GO_analysis_Riffle)

 The maps are currently of very low quality and not in a format I am familiar with.
 They can easily be generated again by entering the significant protein list for each treatment [here](https://meta.yeastrc.org/compgo_emma_montipora/pages/goAnalysisForm.jsp).

+# DAVID

+[DAVID](https://david.ncifcrf.gov/) is an online functional annotation tool that work similar to MetaGOmics but requires annotated "omics" information to work.
+We thought that since we could find annotations via the uniprot platform that we would be able to use DAVID, but for now we are not